artur-s/FsWorkshop/Basics.md

          ```
        - Tuples are single objects.
        - Order matters -> `int*bool` not the same as `bool*int`
-       - The comma is the most important of tuples.
+       - The comma is the most important characteristic of tuples.
          ```fsharp
          let t = 3, 6    //Constructing
          ```